mjdavisibm/DevOps-Tools-old/DevOps-Tools/Jenkins/Kube Yaml/README.md

 	$ kubectl create ns jenkins
 ##2.
 Create persistent storage for Jenkins artifacts.

->
-This will ensure that if the Pod goes down that your Jenkins artifacts will not also be blown away.
+> This will ensure that if the Pod goes down that your Jenkins artifacts will not also be blown away.

 Using the Kubernetes Dashboard click the `+Create` button in the top right.
-We will be pasting YAML text into the `CREATE FROM TEXT INPUT` tab.
+Paste the `1_PVC_Setup.yaml` file into the `CREATE FROM TEXT INPUT` tab and press upload.

-	1. Paste the text from the 1_PVC_Setup.yaml file found in in this directory into the text box
-	2. Press the upload button

 ##3.
 Installing the Jenkins container from GitHub

-Following the same cutting and pasting model decribed above

-	1. Paste the text from the 2_Install_Jenkin.yaml file found in in this directory into the text box
-	2. Press the upload button
+Using the Kubernetes Dashboard click the `+Create` button in the top right.
+Paste the `2_Install_Jenkin.yaml` file into the `CREATE FROM TEXT INPUT` tab and press upload.

 ######Couple of points to note
 * The official Jenkins DockerHub container is called [jenkins/jenkins](https://hub.docker.com/r/jenkins/jenkins/)